sagecodes/intro-git-github/README.md

 ## Git squashed
-Squashing a commit is common in work enviroments.
+Squashing a commit is common in work environments.
 Think of this add merging a set of commits in to one commit instead of leaving many that you probably did while working on a feature.

 `git rebase -i origin/master` use `f` on commits to change to `fixup`